rolandog/pam-u2f-totp-config/README.md

     the management group that the rule corresponds to
   - control
     indicates behaviour of PAM-API if module fails to authenticate.
-Two types of syntax are used.
-Simple key word, and square-bracketed value=action pairs.
+Two types of syntax are used: simple key word, and square-bracketed value=action pairs.
   - module-path
-    full filename (begin with `"/"`) of the PAM to be used or relative pathname from default location (which could be either `/lib/security/`, `/lib64/security/`, or
+    full filename (begins with "`/`") of the PAM to be used or relative pathname from default location (which could be either `/lib/security/`, `/lib64/security/`, or
     `/lib/x86_64-linux-gnu/security/`)

 ### These custom-2fa rules